 Review of Empirical Studies

-Teaching religion subject is very common in many developed countries, as evidenced by various studies.
-For example, in the United Kingdom, Maryamal (2024) highlighted that “integrating ethnographic which means the daily activities and anthropological methods enhances the relevance of religious education in multicultural settings”.
-Similarly, Erduran et al. (2022) in England discovered that the instructors viewed the teaching of religion subject as a significant because they employ the variety of pedagogical strategies used in imparting religious values and transmit faith to their respective religions.
+Teaching religion subjects is very common in many developed countries, as evidenced by various studies.
+For example, in the United Kingdom, Maryamal (2024) highlighted that “integrating ethnography, which means the daily activities and anthropological methods, enhances the relevance of religious education in multicultural settings”.
+Similarly, Erduran et al. (2022) in England discovered that the instructors viewed the teaching of religion subject as significant because they employ a variety of pedagogical strategies used in imparting religious values and transmitting faith to their respective religions.

 Turning to the East African context, studies have shown that teaching religious subjects in schools plays a crucial role in transmitting faith and developing moral behaviour and ethical conduct in students.
 For instance, Buore (2023) noticed the influence of Christian education on religious instruction and discipline in Catholic-sponsored schools in Kenya, revealing a strong correlation between religious instruction and discipline.

-In Tanzania, Mwenisongole together with Ntawigaya (2021), examined the contribution of religious education to ethical development, finding it beneficial in the broader context of disciplinary education.
-On the other hand, Ignatio together with Hongoli (2022), discovered the factors contributing to poor performance in religious education with the Morogoro Municipality.
-Therefore, this study points to examine the content of religious education textbooks used in secondary schools to determine whether they include catechesis or focus solely on religious practices.
+In Tanzania, Mwenisongole, together with Ntawigaya (2021), examined the contribution of religious education to ethical development, finding it beneficial in the broader context of disciplinary education.
+On the other hand, Ignatio, together with Hongoli (2022), discovered the factors contributing to poor performance in religious education with the Morogoro Municipality.
+Therefore, this study aims to examine the content of religious education textbooks used in secondary schools to determine whether they include catechesis or focus solely on religious practices.

 Overall, the previous studies have made significant contributions to understanding the relationship between religious subjects and discipline among secondary school students.
 It is essential to understand the outcomes of religious education in the academic context, as demonstrated by prior research.
 However, my study presents a different perspective by investigating the specific contents of these educational materials and whether they teach catechesis or are primarily centred on religious practices.